-Nature of the Contract The Wholesale Portfolio has entered into a development project in respect of 416 Main Road, East Hope, Nelson, to re-establish a productive vineyard.
+Nature of the Contract The Wholesale Portfolio has entered in to a development project in respect of 416 Main Road, East Hope, Nelson, to re-establish a productive vineyard.
 The project is managed by Awatere River Vineyards Limited (ARVL) who is a related party to Booster.
-Description This agreement relates to the provision of project management services and delivery of the project to develop the following vineyard owned by the Wholesale Portfolio: 416 Main Road, East Hope, Nelson The agreement covers the services to be provided by the project manager, and the scope, timing, budget and outcomes of the project that have been agreed by the parties.
+Description This agreement relates to the provision of project management services and delivery of the project to develop the following vineyard owned by the Wholesale Portfolio: • 416 Main Road, East Hope, Nelson The agreement covers the services to be provided by the project manager, and the scope, timing, budget and outcomes of the project that have been agreed by the parties.
 Parties Awatere River Vineyards Limited (ARVL) ARVL is the appointed project manager.
 PT (Booster Investments) Nominees Limited (Owner) The Owner is the custodian of the vineyards held by the Wholesale Portfolio.
 Booster Investment Management Limited (BIML) BIML is the manager of the Wholesale Portfolio and is responsible for ensuring that the obligations of the Owner under this agreement are met.
 Related Parties ARVL is 50% owned by Awatere River Wines Limited Partnership (ARWLP) and 50% by Waimea Estates (Nelson) Limited (WENL), both of which are wholly owned subsidiaries of the Booster Wine Group Limited Partnership (BWG).
-BWG is 94.23% owned by the Booster Tahi Limited Partnership (BTLP).
+BWG is 94% owned by the Booster Tahi Limited Partnership (BTLP).
 BTLP is managed by Booster Funds Management Limited (BFML).
 Both BFML and BIML (the Manager of this Fund and the Wholesale Portfolio) are 100% owned by Booster Financial Services Limited (BFS).
 Due to the nature of the relationship between the parties, the arrangements are entered in to on an arm's length commercial basis.
-Project Dates Project Start Date - Stage 1 commenced - May 2018 Project End Date - Stage 1 completed - December 2020 Project Outcomes Removal of 11.4ha of infected vines and hardware.
+Project Dates Project Start Date - May 2018 Project End Date - December 2019 - as at the date of this document the Project is substantively complete but yet to be finalised.
+Project Outcomes Removal of 11.4ha of infected vines and hardware.
 Cultivate the land, remove all roots and treat soil.
 Install hardware and replant 11.4ha in agreed varietals.
-Project Budget The agreed budget for stage 1 of the project is \$696,350 (inclusive of the project management fee).
-Periodic payments will be made to pay for costs during the project timeframe in accordance with the payment schedule included in the agreement.
-If the total cost of the project is greater than the agreed project budget, unless otherwise agreed to in writing by the parties, ARVL will pay the additional costs itself to achieve the agreed outcomes described in the agreement.
+Project Budget • The agreed budget for the project is \$696,350 (inclusive of a 10% contingency and the project management fee). • Periodic payments will be made to pay for costs during the project timeframe in accordance with the payment schedule included in the agreement. • If the total cost of the project is greater than the agreed project budget, unless otherwise agreed to in writing by the parties, ARVL will pay the additional costs itself to achieve the agreed outcomes described in the agreement.

-ARVL's Remuneration ARVL will be paid a project management fee of \$30,000 + GST for completion of each of the 2 stages that formed stage 1 of the project If the total cost of the project is less than the agreed budget (not including the contingency), ARVL will also be entitled to a bonus project management fee of half of the amount of the underspend.
+ARVL's Remuneration ARVL will be paid a project management fee of \$30,000 + GST for completion of each of the 2 stages expected to fall in the years ended 30 June 2019 and 2020.
+If the total cost of the project is less than the agreed budget (not including the contingency), ARVL will also be entitled to a bonus project management fee of half of the amount of the underspend.
 Termination The agreement can be terminated by the Owner if there is a significant or repeated default by ARVL that has not been rectified within the agreed timeframes.